It’s Car Insurance Renewal time, so should you stick with your current insurer or move on to greener pastures?

 HOW TO TALK TO YOUR CURRENT PROVIDER

-Now you have your current provider’s quote and, say, three other providers quotes.
+Now you have your current car insurance provider’s quote and, say, three other providers quotes.

 Here’s what to do next:

-- Firstly, call your current provider and get put through to the ‘leaving us’ department (they may call it something like cancellations or customer retentions).
+- Firstly, call your current car insurance provider and get put through to the ‘leaving us’ department (they may call it something like cancellations or customer retentions).

 - These folk have the authority to look at your quote in detail and apply certain discounts etc that you won’t normally get such as where you drive, how you drive etc. If they can match your best quote from one of the new providers then great.